jbutcher5/charon-core/README.md

 ```

 This code would output the numbers 1 to 11.
 It achieves the recursion by calling x from within it's self an increments the parameter by 1 which is then checked if it equals 10 and the if-else provides different paths of code for the language based on the value of the first parameter.

+## Dictionary

+- Ephemeral - A function or container that does not modify it's parameters and hence performs some side-effecting operation.